-Figure 1: Input-Output Tables

-Notes: Figure displays the knowledge and production IO tables where each point represents an IO linkage.
-The row position of each output sector and column position of each input sector are held constant across both IO tables to facilitate visual comparisons across tables.
+Fig. 1.
+Input-Output Tables.
+Note: This figure displays the knowledge and production IO tables where each point represents an IO linkage.
+The row position of each output sector and column position of each input sector are held constant across both IO tables to facilitate visual comparisons across the tables.
 Sectors are sorted based on their economy-wide importance as suppliers of production inputs by summing up the production IO linkages of each input sector over off-diagonal output sectors.
 The plots include the 292 2002 BEA sectors in agriculture, forestry, fishing and hunting, manufacturing, and mining with a non-zero sum of knowledge IO linkages across input sectors.
-Knowledge (production) IO linkages are defined in Equation (3) (Equation (4)).
+Knowledge (production) IO linkages are defined in Eq.
+(3) (Eq.
+(4)).
 Knowledge IO linkages are based on backward citations of patents assigned to the US filed between 1993-2002 while production IO linkages are based on the 2002 BEA Use table.
 Both plots only display IO linkages that account for at least 1% of the inputs used by an output sector while all other IO linkages are visually suppressed.